flameiguana/3D-QuickSort/README.md

 3D-QuickSort
 ============

-Am OpenGL visualization of the Quicksort algorithm.
+An OpenGL visualization of the Quicksort algorithm.
 Does not make as much use of 3D space as I planned for, but it has the basics down.

+Check out Release.zip to run.
+Contact me if you are interested in compiling.

 Uses the following external libraries:
 AntTweakBar (for menu)